VicV/Promises/README.md

                 }
         });

-Using this Promises library, we can actually add multiple listeners to the promise, and they all get triggered during an event on the promise.
+Using my Promises library over this, we can actually add multiple listeners to the promise, and they all get triggered during an event on the promise.
 Also, this method of adding listeners means that you can actually add a listener to a previously resolved Promise, and it will give you what you want.

 ##HOW DO